 This gives users an extra layer of privacy as the VPN is not subject to legal action by this massive surveillance organization that can demand data from companies within their jurisdictions.

-What HMA does well is server speeds, the number of servers offered globally, and user support and experience.
+HMA also does well in server speeds, user support and experience.
 Starting at $11.99/mo, their monthly payments are a bit high, but the longer subscriptions are certainly on the affordable side.
-Plus they offer a (short, 7-day) free trial.
+Plus they offer a 30-day money-back guarantee.